-Level Level Descriptor Examples of detailed descriptions in terms of its effect on organisation Insignificant No injuries, low financial loss and disruption 2 Minor First aid treatment, on site release immediately contained, medium financial loss 3 Moderate Medical treatment required, on site release contained with outside assistance, moderate financial loss / political impact 4 Major Extensive injuries, loss of production capability, off site release with no detrimental effects, major financial loss, long term loss of critical infrastructure 2 Catastrophic Catastrophic Death, toxic release off site with detrimental effect, huge financial loss permanent loss of critical infrastructure
+Level Level Descriptor Examples of detailed descriptions in terms of its effect on organisation Insignificant No injuries, low financial loss and disruption 2 Minor First aid treatment, on site release immediately contained, medium financial loss 3 Moderate Medical treatment required, on site release contained with outside assistance, moderate financial loss / political impact 4 Major Extensive injuries, loss of production capability, off site release with no detrimental effects, major financial loss, long term loss of critical infrastructure 2 Catastrophic Death, toxic release off site with detrimental effect, huge financial loss permanent loss of critical infrastructure including the Council, Victoria Police, event security, and other emergency Plan.
+It may be useful to involve major event stakeholders in this process, Each event requires a risk assessment to develop a Risk Management

 It is the responsibility of the event organiser to ensure that the risk planning and emergency responses are not limited to the fields shown in this or any other Council form.
-The onus is on the event organiser to prepare for all possible contingencies (refer to the "Duty of Care" statement). including the Council, Victoria Police, event security, and other emergency
+The onus is on the event organiser to prepare for all possible contingencies (refer to the "Duty of Care" statement).